Register for Winter Art Classes

 The Family Art Lab and Book Nook are interactive spaces where children can explore art on their own terms—by touching, building and pretending.
 We invite families to be creative together in these spaces designed just for them!

-Join us November 3 & 10 for Pre-K Open Studio Sessions!
+Join us in January 2018 for Pre-K Open Studio Sessions!
 These free drop-in exploratory art-making sessions are from 10:30 AM - Noon, and are designed for kids ages 3 - 5 and their caregiver(s).
 Registration is required.

 Explore the World Through Art!